 Professional competence requires a radiographer to apply their knowledge in anatomy, pathology, patient positioning, radiation protection, image production and evaluation.
 Employment opportunities include hospitals, clinics, physicians’ offices, outpatient imaging centers, government agencies and industry.
 In addition, registered radiographers may pursue additional education in advanced modalities such as sonography, nuclear medicine, interventional radiography, radiologist assistant, radiation therapy, CT, MRI and mammography.

 Applicants will be admitted into the program without discrimination as to age, sex, creed, ethnic origin or marital status and must be able to demonstrate physical abilities sufficient to pass each course.

 The Medical Radiography Program is committed to providing an excellent and comprehensive educational experience that prepares the student to enter the field of radiography with the knowledge, skills and values to be a successful member of the healthcare team.

-Provide the community with a skilled entry-level radiologic technology graduate
+The Program will provide the community with a skilled entry-level radiologic technology graduate.

 Philosophy of the Medical Radiography Program

 It is the program’s philosophy that to develop professional, competent and compassionate medical radiographers requires a quality education founded on a well-rounded curriculum which includes technical skills, critical thinking, and ethical and responsible behavior.